devdashk66/devdashk66/README.md

 ### 🌱 What I'm Learning

 I'm currently focusing on front-end development and learning new technologies to enhance my skills.
-Some of the technologies I'm learning include TypeScript, Vue, Angular, Next.js, and GraphQL.
+Some of the technologies I'm learning include TypeScript, Redux Toolkit and Framer Motion.

 ### 👨‍💻 My Top Technologies

 - Next JS
 - React
-- Redux
+- MongoDB
 - Firebase
 - JavaScript
+- Tailwind CSS
-- APIs
+- ShadCN

 ### 📫 How to Reach Me